mrzepa/unifi_config_sync/README.md

 # UniFi Configuration Sync Manager

 This project is designed to manage common configuration bits on UniFi network controllers.
 It reads configurations from a directory, compares them to existing configurations on the UniFi site to keep them in sync.

 ## Features
-- Fetch existing configurations from a UniFi controller.
+- Fetch existing configurations from a UniFi controller
-- Add new configurations from a JSON file directory to specified sites.
+- Add new configurations from a JSON file directory to specified sites
-- Replace configurations from a JSON file directory to specified sites.
+- Replace configurations from a JSON file directory to specified sites
-- Deletes configurations from specified sites.
+- Delete configurations from specified sites
-- Support multiple UniFi controllers and sites handled concurrently for performance.
+- Support multiple UniFi controllers and sites handled concurrently for performance
+- **UniFi 9.5+ compatibility** with modern authentication and API endpoints
+- **Automatic session management** with retry logic for expired sessions
+- **Enhanced error handling** for common UniFi API errors
+- **Backward compatibility** with older UniFi versions

 ---

 ### Currently Supported Configs to Sync
-- Networks (vlans)
-- Port Profiles
-- Radius Profiles
-- WLANs
-- Global Settings for `global_switch`
+- **Networks (VLANs)** - Network configuration with VLAN support
+- **Port Profiles** - Switch port configuration profiles
+- **RADIUS Profiles** - Authentication profiles with automatic IP/secret management
+- **WLANs** - Wireless network configurations with AP group handling
+- **Global Settings** - Global switch settings (UniFi 9.5+ and legacy support)

 ---

 ## Requirements
 - Python 3.12+
 - Dependencies:
   - `requests`
   - `pyyaml`
   - `pyotp`
+  - `python-dotenv`
+  - `icecream`

 ---